What parents need to know

 Parents need to know that this sci-fi series revolves around time travel and the idea that a visitor from the future can return to alter history.
 Each episode is set in a different time and place and features a new ensemble cast (aside from the two stars), which might make it difficult for younger kids to follow.
 The ever-changing storylines often tackle mature topics, including extramarital relationships, unplanned pregnancy, and murder, just to name a few.
-Despite a bit of pause-worthy content, this show is a thoughtful, engrossing adventure that older tweens and young tweens will love.
+Despite a bit of iffy content, this show is a thoughtful, engrossing adventure that older tweens and young tweens will love.

 What's the story?

 QUANTUM LEAP is set in the near future (which was 1999 back when the show began).
 Brilliant theoretical physicist Dr. Sam Beckett (Scott Bakula) is hard at work on a secret project that would enable time travel, but through an accident he wakes up to find himself trapped in the past in someone else's body, suffering from a form of amnesia that gives him only partial recollection of his own life.
 Without knowing why or how, Sam is driven to solve mysteries and correct past wrongs within whichever body he lands in during each episode.
 Sam is helped along the way by a supercomputer named Ziggy (voiced by Deborah Pratt) and a holographic version of his friend, Al Calavicci (Dean Stockwell), whom only Sam can see or hear.